Privacy Policy

 - Managing and monitoring activity with log management.

-- Daily management of measures aimed at the protection and security of networks and information systems, designing robust security measures that are aligned with the needs of the variety of stakeholders, as well as with the current regulations applicable in this area, for which MailComms Group approves the specific policies and/or procedures that develop the basic principles and requirements for the security of networks and information systems established in this Policy.
-The objective is to identify risks and correct detected vulnerabilities, cyber threats and cybersecurity incidents in order to prevent the materialisation of incidents that compromise the business continuity of MailComms Group.
+- Managing daily measures aimed at the protection and security of networks and information systems, designing robust security measures, aligned with the needs of the different stakeholders, as well as with the current applicable regulations on the subject, for which, MailComms Group approves the specific policies and/or procedures that develop the basic principles and requirements for the security of networks and information systems established in this Policy.
+The objective is to identify risks and correct detected vulnerabilities, cyber threats and cybersecurity incidents, in order to prevent the materialization of incidents that compromise the business continuity of MailComms Group.

 - Defining policies and procedures for security incident management.